ray-project/ray/doc/source/data/transforming-datasets.rst

 by setting the ``batch_format`` option of :meth:`.map_batches() <ray.data.Dataset.map_batches>`.
 Here is an overview of the available batch formats:

-.. tabbed:: "native" (default)
+.. tabbed:: "default"

-  The "native" batch format presents data as follows for each Dataset type:
+  The "default" batch format presents data as follows for each Dataset type:

   * **Tabular Datasets**: Each batch will be a `pandas.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__.